26sp/sparkbot/README.md

 # Setup instructions
 I didn't design sparkbot to be self hosted.
 But, if you want to, go for it.
-Please give me credits\n [You can invite the original here](https://discord.com/api/oauth2/authorize?client_id=975699960869838869&permissions=8&scope=bot)
+Please give me credits

+[You can invite the original here](https://discord.com/api/oauth2/authorize?client_id=975699960869838869&permissions=8&scope=bot)
 ## Step 1: Get a token
 - Head over to the [Discord developer portal](https://discord.com/developers/applications), create an app and go over to Bot, reset the token then copy that.